Our Mission & Vision

 Based in Newark, NJ, we are part of the “connective tissue” between farmers, institutions and families

-We operate a food hub distributing NJ products through farmer’s markets and wholesale; and consult on several related projects.
+We operate a food hub distributing NJ products through farmer’s markets and wholesale; and consult on several related urban agriculture projects.

-In collaboration with the work of many allies, we maintain and inclusive, sustainable, just and caring food economy centering people and our planet.
+In collaboration with many allies, we maintain and inclusive, sustainable, just and caring food economy for people and our planet.

 Evolution of UAC